 How much does it cost?

-We will host a graduation ceremony each May.
-Any students who have passed their High School Equivalency Test are welcomed to participate and invite their friends and family.
+The Adult Education program hosts graduation ceremonies for each campus at the end of the program year, typically in June.
+All students who have successfully completed their High School Equivalency Test are welcome to participate and to invite their friends and family.

-Anyone who receives their High School Equivalency Diploma from our colleges will be given a scholarship for three credit hours at Clinton, Muscatine or Scott Community College.
-The scholarship can be used for credit or non-credit classes/programs (i.e. Certified Nursing Aid, Welding).
-Graduates have up to one year from the date of completion to use their scholarship.
+Through the generosity of the EICC and college foundations, all students who receive their High School Equivalency Diploma from any of the Eastern Iowa Community Colleges will be given a voucher equivalent to three credit hours at Clinton, Muscatine or Scott Community College.
+The scholarship may be used toward a course in a degree program or for non-credit certificate coursework.
+Graduates have up to two years from the date of completion to use their scholarship.

-Individuals may request duplicate GED/High School Equivalency transcripts, verification letter and/or diploma.
+Individuals may request High School Equivalency transcripts, verification letter or diploma.
 Fees may apply.
 To submit a request, please visit: www.diplomasender.com

 Muscatine Community College